-APPLICATION FOR THE ADB-JSP PROGRAM (MASTER COURSE) AT SCHOOL OF INTERNATIONAL HEALTH, THE UNIVERSITY OF TOKYO
+APPLICATION FOR THE ADB-JSP PROGRAM (MASTER COURSE) AT THE SCHOOL OF INTERNATIONAL HEALTH, THE UNIVERSITY OF TOKYO

 School of International Health, The University of Tokyo, offers advanced research opportunities under the Asian Development Bank-Japan Scholarship Program (ADB-JSP) for overseas students from ADB member countries.
 Applicants for this program must be citizens or nationals of an ADB developing member country.
-The ADB-JSP at our school is designated for the Master's degree Program that usually lasts for two years and commences on 1st April every year.
+The ADB-JSP at our school is designated for the master's degree program that usually lasts for two years and commences on the 1st of April every year.
 The language used in the program is English.